sohanmaheshwar/amplify-rekognition-workshop/part_2/README.md

+1. #### Add Storage via S3 to AWS Amplify

 AWS Amplify comes with built-in support for Amazon S3 and its really easy.

-1. To do so just run the following command:
+To do so just run the following command: